radoslawmikolajczyk/BookIT/README.md

 # BookIT - The Room Booking System at the University of Economics
-Simple room booking application created with Vue.js, Java 17, Micronaut Framework and PostrgreSQL
+Simple room booking application created with Vue.js, Java 17, Micronaut Framework and PostgreSQL
 ## Table of contents
 * [General information](#general-info)
 * [UI design](#UI-design)